barborawolf/stats-tutorials/tutorials/data/README.md

 Data on newborn babies and their mothers, collected at the Baystate Medical Center in Springfield, Massachusetts, in 1986.
 Adapted from the [`birthwt`](https://www.rdocumentation.org/packages/MASS/topics/birthwt) data from the `MASS` package.

+## deaths

+Death counts per 100 000 people for various causes of death in several age groups in the USA, in 1950 and in 2005.
+From the book [Selfish Reasons to Have More Kids](https://www.basicbooks.com/titles/bryan-caplan/selfish-reasons-to-have-more-kids/9780465028610/) by Bryan Caplan.

 ## decathlon

 Athletes' performance in the 10 events of the decathlon at the Decastar and Olympic Games competitions in 2004.
 Adapted from the [`decathlon`](https://www.rdocumentation.org/packages/FactoMineR/topics/decathlon) data from the `FactoMineR` package.

+## fat

+Some people's waist sizes, weights, and proportion of body fat.
+From the book [Intro Stats](http://catalogue.pearsoned.co.uk/educator/product/Intro-Stats-Pearson-New-International-Edition/9781292022505.page) by De Veaux, Velleman, & Bock (from the exercises to chapter 8: Linear Regression).

 ## height_weight

 Some people's heights and weights, and their ages, collected at the HuMoSim laboratory at the University of Michigan.
 Adapted from the bigger [`seatpos`](https://www.rdocumentation.org/packages/faraway/topics/seatpos) data from the `faraway` package.

+## marriage

+The mean age at first marriage, for men and women in the USA in various years.
+From the book [Intro Stats](http://catalogue.pearsoned.co.uk/educator/product/Intro-Stats-Pearson-New-International-Edition/9781292022505.page) by De Veaux, Velleman, & Bock (from the exercises to chapter 9: Regression Wisdom).

 ## ratings